1. I don’t have a broadcasting credit. Can I still apply?

 While it’s a bit difficult to ascribe a specific definition to, you should be able to express a significant level of success with festivals, arts council grants, wide online distribution, or work in other areas of production (music video, commercial, corporate).
 Without verifiable credits, you should be submitting solid examples of your documentary work.
 Please limit clips to 15 minutes.

-3. Can I apply with another member from my team?
+3. Can I apply with another member of my team?

-All successful and unsuccessful applicants will be notified the week of February 20, 2017.
+All successful and unsuccessful applicants will be notified in late December.

 Yes.
 However, please beware of the time commitment.
-Participants must be able to attend all sessions of the Breakthrough Program (March – April 2017) and the majority of the Hot Docs Festival (April 27-May 7, 2017), including the Forum.
+Participants must be able to attend all sessions of the Breakthrough Program (one weekend in January, one weekend in February, weekly meetings from March – April) and the majority of the Hot Docs Festival, including the Forum.

 No, there is no age limit.